Ludy87/paths-filter/README.md

 - `all_changed` – `'true'` only if every filter matches at least one changed file; otherwise `'false'`.
 - `any_changed` – `'true'` if **any** filter matches at least one changed file; otherwise `'false'`.
 - `changes` – JSON array listing all filters that matched at least one changed file.
+- `${FILTER_NAME}_files_path` – Absolute path to the temporary file containing the serialized list of matching files (available only when `write-to-files` is enabled and the filter matched at least one file).

 ## Examples